Birth, aging, and sickness

 Sickness we’re all very familiar with, aren’t we?
 Especially here at the Abbey, so many people write us consistently about their health problems and ask us to do prayers and practices on their behalf.
 We’ve seen people we know, people we don’t know, be afflicted by all kinds of illnesses.
 And all these emails that we get requesting prayers are just a forewarning for us personally because sometime our turn will come.

 Aging, it happens automatically, from the moment that you are conceived in the womb you’re automatically aging.
 And it’s so peculiar that our society loves youth while nobody is becoming younger.
 It’s really a little bit crazy-making when you think about it, how we idolize youth, and nobody’s becoming younger.
 Nobody.
 We’re all in the process of aging and there’s no way to stop it.
-And there’s this kind of blindness that you have when you’re young of feeling like aging and death, they don’t happen to me.
+And there’s this kind of ignorance that you have when you’re young of feeling like aging and death, they don’t happen to me.
 That’s kind of my parents’ generation.
 And it’s real interesting at family gatherings you’re always in the younger generation.
 And then after a while, even if you don’t have kids yourself, “Oh, all my cousins and siblings, I have nieces and nephews, I’m in the middle generation, not the younger generation.”
 And then your school friends now are having kids.
 Then you wait a few more years… My high school roommate had a grandchild.
 I was like “Oh my goodness.”
 You begin to see, wow, aging, yes, it happens to me.

 They always say that it’s good that it happens gradually because if we were to wake up one day and look in the mirror and from one day to the next see the change in our face, that we would probably really freak out.
 You can see that.
 Have you looked at people who are very old and tried to imagine what they looked like when they were young.
 Do you do that?
 I do that when we have people (all the old people, because you know, I’m still young) come here, and then think, “I wonder what they looked like when they were twenty or thirty or forty.”
 And some people it’s so difficult to imagine what they must have looked like.